These titles are here to help people find this page:

 The Red King is sulfur-- the active, volatile and fiery principle, while the White Queen is mercury--the material, passive, fixed principle.
 Mercury has substance, but is has no definitive form on its own.
 It needs an active principle to shape it. - Thoughtco.com

 This scene on the planet Crait is so loaded with occult symbolism, I almost have to leave it for another blog entirely.
 In short, I believe this entire "last stand" scene on Crait is a complex allegory for some form of the Alchemical wedding.
 [Rosicrucianism, which we brought up earlier, happens to be synonymous with alchemy] This is allegorical when we speak about a "wedding."
 It's a metaphor for the joining of elements.
 These can be actual substances merging [such as melting down iron and gold to form a new alloy] or of 2 thoughts - such as passion mixed with anger.
 So if we are imagining Kylo Ren getting married to Luke's "force ghost" here, that is not the correct way to view this whole thing!
 It is about the colors, minerals, themes, and concepts symbolized on all levels to accomplish some form of "great work" as the alchemists call it - and is the purpose of all alchemy.
 Perhaps some day I will come back to this, but for now I'm going to have to leave it here to chew on.

-You may be interested in the blog I wrote about Star Wars: THE FORCE AWAKENS
+You might also be interested in reading the blog I did on THE RISE OF SKYWALKER